cosmos/ibc/spec/ics-025-handler-interface/README.md

 }
 ```

-`connCloseConfirm` finalizes the graceful connection closing process.
+`connCloseConfirm` finalises the graceful connection closing process.
 It will fail if the proof is invalid or if the identifier is invalid.

 The default IBC relayer module will allow external calls to `connCloseConfirm`.